Why we built ɳSelf: self-hosted backends should not be hard

 Everything is running.
 You get:

-• Hasura GraphQL Engine for instant API over Postgres
+- Hasura GraphQL Engine for an instant GraphQL and REST API over Postgres

-• Hasura Auth for JWT, magic links, and OAuth
+- Hasura Auth for JWT, magic links, OAuth, and multi-factor

 The full setup, start to finish